 How Do You Know If Your Lung Capacity Is Bad?

-Indicators of reduced lung capacity include shortness of breath during mild activities, frequent respiratory infections, wheezing or coughing regularly, and feeling a constant lack of oxygen.
+Indicators of reduced lung capacity include shortness of breath during mild activities, frequent respiratory infections, wheezing or coughing, and a persistent feeling of oxygen deprivation.

 What Causes Low Lung Capacity?